ROCm/omnitrace/docs/reference/development-guide.rst

 ****************************************************

 This guide discusses the `Omnitrace <https://github.com/ROCm/omnitrace>`_ design.
-It includes a list of the executables and libraries, along with a discussion of its memory, sampling, and time-window constraint models.
+It includes a list of the executables and libraries, along with a discussion of the application's memory, sampling, and time-window constraint models.

 Executables